Tiny Forest West Pymble

 Earthwatch Australia is funded by philanthropy, corporations and government.
 In September 2023, Bupa's "Move Month" generated $1M for urban regeneration, with Earthwatch receiving funding as one of four environmental organizations.
 Earthwatch's Tiny Forests program prioritises education, citizen science and biodiversity outcomes.
 Bupa's contribution will fund forest assets and related education and research programs at two sites.

-What plants will be used?
+What plants have been used?

-The Tiny Forest will use plant species found within the Sydney Turpentine-Ironbark Forest (STIF), a Critically Endangered Ecological Community.
+We are using plant species found within the Sydney Turpentine-Ironbark Forest (STIF), a Critically Endangered Ecological Community.

-Get involved - Become a Tree Keeper
+Become a Tree Keeper

 Tiny Forests 2024